tcartwright/tcdbtools/docs/Invoke-DBDeployAgentJob.md

 This function is designed to deploy SQL Agent jobs using variables that can customize the deployment for each server.

 ## Notes
+To signify custom variables in your script you will use the SqlCmd format of $(variable_name).
+Each one of these tokens will be replaced by variables that are provided in either the ServerVariables or the GlobalVariables.

 If you need to use an $ in the sql that is NOT a token then you should replace the $ with $(dollar) in the sql file.

 Example: